dell-democenter/dell-democenter.github.io/0499/Readme.md

 Username depends, as always, on the workload or the device you want to login or manage
 Rule of thumb for password is always: **Password123!**

+# FQDN and DNS suffix
+***.demo.local** is the usual DNS suffix as rule of thumb: use ALWAYS FQDN !!!

 Exceptions listed here:
 FDQN | account/password | workload  |  notes
 ------|---------------------|------------|-----------